 ARE DRIVERLESS VEHICLES SAFE?

-The promise is that driverless vehicles will take us everywhere efficiently and safely.
-Electronic scanners will monitor nearby vehicles and – we’re told – make constant safety adjustments.
+The promise is that driverless vehicles will take you everywhere efficiently and safely.
+Electronic scanners will monitor nearby vehicles and – you’re told – make constant safety adjustments.
 But so far, the self-driving vehicles haven’t established a very impressive safety record.

 Wikipedia reports at least five fatalities in the United States in driverless vehicle accidents since 2016.
 The first pedestrian death linked to a driverless vehicle happened in 2018 in Arizona.
 In the Oakland-San Francisco area alone, eighty-eight driverless car crashes have been reported.